bitifet/package-browser-field-spec/README.md

 ## Notes

-* If your module is pure javascript and can run in both client and server environments, then you do not need a browser field.
+* If your module is pure javascript and can run in both client and server environments, then the browser field still helps to emphasize that it is also suitable for client side.
 * The ```browser``` field is located in the ```package.json``` file as it provides metadata in the form of a hint to bundlers about what files you have indicated are targeted for the client.
 It allows your source code to remain clean and free of hacks.
 * Consider that the client environment as the special case as it exposes objects into the global space to provide certain features and limits others.